-Homework Labs Project I Project 2 Midterm 1 Midterm 2 Final 15% 15% 10% 10% 15% 15% 20%
+Homework Labs Midterm 1 Midterm 2 Final In-Class Assignments 15% 15% 15% 15% 20% 20%

 Homeworks: homework assignments will be periodically assigned throughout the semester.
-Homeworks must be submitted at the beginning of class on the assigned due date.
-Solutions will be posted, so late assignments are not accepted.
+Late assignments are not accepted.
 Grades will be earned based on completeness, correctness, supporting work, and organization.
-The lowest grade of submitted homeworks will be dropped at the end of the semester.
 Students are encouraged to work together on homework assignments, but all students must submit their own unique work.
+All homeworks will be counted toward the final grade.

 Labs: lab activities will be given during some of the recitation sessions.
 Labs must be completed in R Markdown.
-Solutions will be posted, so late assignments are not accepted.
+Late assignments are not accepted.
 Grades will be earned based on completeness, correctness, supporting work, organization, and presentation.
 Students are encouraged to work together on lab assignments, but all students must submit their own unique work.
+The lowest lab grade will be dropped at the end of the semester.